ArdaryinSIM/insim-api/README.md

 ## 🔔 Webhooks / Callbacks

-InSim API can send webhooks to your callback URLs to notify you about various events in real-time.
-You don't need to install this module to receive webhooks - you just need to configure your callback URLs in your InSim account settings.
+inSIM API can send webhooks to your callback URLs to notify you about various events in real-time.
+You don't need to install this module to receive webhooks - you just need to configure your callback URLs in your inSIM account settings.

 ### Overview